Things to Do

 Art & Culture

 Find treasures in our markets with work from local craftspeople and artisans.
 Buy beautiful works of art and sculpture in our galleries.
 Virtually every village is home to art and craft galleries and local crafts people.
-Visit a fragrant lavender farm, huge hedge mazes and cottage gardens and relax in their cafes among beautiful surroundings.
+Visit a fragrant lavender farm, huge hedge mazes and cottage gardens.
+Relax in their cafes among beautiful surroundings.